The Air Land Integration Conference (formerly the Close Air Support Conference) will be held in Swindon, United Kingdom on the 8th & 9th June 2021.

 Social distancing, lockdown and travel restrictions in the UK are currently in a dynamic state as the Government gradually loosens protective measures to restore economic activity.
 The key points are:

-2. The conference venue in Reading will be open for business in November and the conference will take place.
+2. The conference venue in Swindon will be open for business in May and the conference will take place.
 The hotel will have social distancing and protective measures in place to protect visitors, guests and staff.
-Depending on the exact requirements in November this may impact the conference slightly in that we may have to limit the number of people allowed into the room for presentations and the layout of exhibits may have to be modified.
+Depending on the exact requirements in May this may impact the conference slightly in that we may have to limit the number of people allowed into the room for presentations and the layout of exhibits may have to be modified.
 Working with the hotel we have secured extra space to mitigate this possibility and do not envisage any negative impact on the event.

 We will keep the event under review in relation to the COVID-19 situation and provide updates as the situation develops.